Shilpa-Manaji/OBS_INTERNSHIP-2025/FIFA21/README.md

 - Identify columns with missing data using `.isnull().sum()`.
 - Strategies:
-  - Drop columns with excessive missing data.
+  - Drop columns with excessive missing data such as 'Loaned From', 'Marking'.
-  - Impute missing values with mean/median/mode.
+  - Imputed missing values with mean.

 ### 3️⃣ Remove Duplicates